rsouvik/nftcards/README.md

 # nftcards
 nft card browser

-This is a REACT/node MVC App which is not dockerized as I didnt have enough time.
+This is a REACT/node MVC App which is not dockerized as I didnt have enough time(it does work for some features).
 The DB is postgres.
 Make appropriate credential changes in backend/src/ormconfig.ts

 Steps:
 1. Do a git clone of the repo